JeffersonLab/meic_compton_geant3/README.md

 to the standard Geant controls in control.in, a custom set of keys have been defined to set up specific aspects of the polarimeter.

-   A. bremsstrahlung (interactions between primary beam and residual gas)
+1. bremsstrahlung (interactions between primary beam and residual gas)
-   B. backscatter (Compton scattering between laser and primary beam)
+2. backscatter (Compton scattering between laser and primary beam)
-   C. beam halo (tails of the electron beam that sometimes scrape)
+3. beam halo (tails of the electron beam that sometimes scrape)
-   D. synchrotron (radiation from primary beam in dipoles)
+4. synchrotron (radiation from primary beam in dipoles)
-   E. source lines (radioactive source for continuous calibration)
+5. source lines (radioactive source for continuous calibration)

 The above five basic simulation modes can be individually turned on/off using the control.in TYPE line.
 In principle they are independent and